It’s no secret that the Hollywood Comet loves musicals.

 This is not your usual Kathryn Grayson musical, chock full with operatic performances in Technicolor.
 In fact, Grayson probably has four or five numbers because most of the movie she can’t speak or sing due to loss of voice.

-Van Johnson, as always, is also a lot of fun; excelling in comedic moments and is likable as always.
+Van Johnson, as always, is also a lot of fun; excelling in comedic moments and is likable (but I’m biased because he was my first film love).

 I always love to see Paula Raymond in films, and I hated that she didn’t have more screen time in “Grounds for Marriage.”
 (Spoiler) I also would have almost preferred for Raymond to end up with Van Johnson.

-It certainly isn’t the best film Grayson or Johnson made, but it is fairly fun.
+It certainly isn’t the best film Grayson or Johnson made, but it is a fun and cute movie.
 Some of the gags can be tiring, but “Grounds for Marriage” is a nice piece of escapism.